 Investment on water storage and pipelines will rise to about 3 billion baht ($97 million) this year from 2.1 billion baht in 2011, said Chief Executive Officer Praphant Asava-aree.
 Sales volume increased by 8 percent to 86 million cubic meters in the first quarter, compared with the company’s estimate of a 3 percent growth rate, he said.

 “The company will accelerate the investments to expand water storage and transportation capacity to prevent a repeat of severe shortage,” Praphant said in an interview in Bangkok on April 30.
 “Manufacturers in the eastern region have had a strong recovery in their production” after last year’s floods.

 Carmakers, petrochemical plants and power producers have raised output as domestic consumption and investments rebound following the country’s worst floods in almost 70 years.
 Eastern Water is also benefiting from an increase in industrial activity in eastern Rayong province, where General Motors Co.
-(GM) and Ford Motor Co. have plants, after some manufacturers partly shifted production there when their factories in Thailand’s central region were damaged by the flooding, said Praphant.
+(GM:US) and Ford Motor Co. have plants, after some manufacturers partly shifted production there when their factories in Thailand’s central region were damaged by the flooding, said Praphant.

 Bangkok-based Eastern Water, controlled by state-owned Provincial Waterworks Authority, sells most of its water to manufacturers in Rayong.
 The province, 200 kilometers (125 miles) east of Bangkok, is Thailand’s largest manufacturing hub.

 Eastern Water rose as much as 6 percent to 8.90 baht, a record intraday price, and traded at 8.85 baht as of 12:27 p.m. in Bangkok.
 The shares have climbed 43 percent this year, compared with a 21 percent gain in the benchmark SET Index.
 (SET)

 Car Sales Surge